 Fortress of Louisbourg

 Brooke shot a cannon.
 Enough said!
 To top that off, Buddy go to play the role as Prisoner of the Day and was paraded through ton and put in the Iron Collar.
-But really, the Fortress of Louisbourg is a blast and they make learning about the history of the area a ton of fun.
+But really, the Fortress of Louisbourg is a blast, and they make learning about the history of the area a ton of fun.
+The national parks in Nova Scotia and historic sites are a must-visit!

 This was a great walking city!
 We were able to park at the Citadel in our RV, then wander down to the waterfront to take in the views.
 Watching the craftsmen at the nearby crystal factory work their magic was mesmerizing!
 And on the way back, we stopped by the public gardens for a lovely stroll.
 It was the perfect day – there were even people lounging in the grass on the hill around the Citadel.